Virtual

 Your winnings will automatically be deposited into your account shortly after the finish of a race.
 This will occur once the final results for the race are posted.
 Results are normally posted within 30 minutes after a race.

 Each horse has its own unique characteristics.
-The list below will give you an idea of what to look for when training your horse and how you may improve its' perfomance.
+The list below will give you an idea of what to look for when training your horse and how you may improve its performance.

 Age - All horses age differently.
 You will find some horses may not peak until late in their careers while others have short careers.

-Consistency - Some horses will be more consistent with their perfomances than others.
+Consistency - Some horses will be more consistent with their performances than others.

 Stamina - Some horses will recover quickly while others will need a little more time.